serenity-is/docs/tutorials/courses/README.md

     Row.CalculateAverage();
 }
 ```
-## Result

-With this adjustment, the Average is calculated automatically, user errors are prevented, and data consistency is ensured.

-## Conclusion

-Thanks to Serenity’s powerful framework, the grade calculation process becomes safer, more consistent, and user-friendly.
+That's it — from now on the average is computed automatically, so users can't enter an inconsistent value.

-## Using Student FullName in the Grades Table
+## Show the Student's Full Name in Grades

-In the Grades screen, instead of displaying only the student's first name, the full name (first + last name) will be shown.
-To achieve this:
+The Grades screen currently shows only the student's first name (Sergen generated a `StudentFirstName` field from the join).
+Let's show the full name instead:

-- The `StudentFirstName` field that Sergen generated in `GradesRow.cs` (from the student join) will be removed.
+- Remove `StudentFirstName` from `GradesRow.cs`.
-- A `FullName` field from `StudentsRow` will be linked to `GradesRow` instead.
+- Link a `FullName` field from `StudentsRow` into `GradesRow` instead.
-- `GradesColumns.cs` and the form fields will be updated accordingly.
+- Update `GradesColumns.cs` accordingly.

-## Updating GradesRow.cs
+### Update GradesRow.cs

-The unnecessary `StudentFirstName` field in `GradesRow` is removed.
-Instead, a `FullName` field is added:
+Remove `StudentFirstName` and add a `FullName` field:
 ```csharp
 [DisplayName("Full Name"), Origin(jStudent, nameof(StudentsRow.FullName))]
 public string FullName